influxdata/docs-v2/content/influxdb/v2.4/organizations/members/add-member.md

 ---
 title: Add a member
 seotitle: Add a member to an organization in InfluxDB
+description: >
-description: Add a member to an organization.
+  Use the `influx` command line interface (CLI) to add a member to an organization and optionally make that member an owner of the organization.
 menu:
   influxdb_2_4:
     name: Add a member